How Strengthening Ties with Employers Can Boost Undergraduate College Enrollment

 If a student is the first one in their family to apply to college, they may be unsure how to navigate the process.
 For these students, a little support can go a long way in finding colleges for first-generation students.
 Show you value them (and stand out from the competition) by hosting first-generation student information seminars and creating a separate webpage with answers to questions they are likely to have.
 Make sure you continue to provide support once they arrive at your college, as well, to ensure the success of this student population.

-Even though high school senior classes are expected to decline in the coming years, these five strategies can help you focus your recruitment efforts and attract qualified applicants.
+Even though high school senior classes are expected to decline in the coming years, these five college recruitment strategies can help you focus your recruitment efforts and attract qualified applicants.
 You may not be able to implement them all at once, but even a slight tweak to your admissions process can provide a valuable edge.

 Should Your Admissions Office Consider Direct Admissions